yusufaine/go-trace/README.md

 # gotrace

 > [!NOTE]
-> A golang implementation of traceroute using raw sockets which requires root excess.
+> A Golang implementation of traceroute using raw sockets which requires root excess.

 ## Usage